-- Establishment of base salary levels and participation in generally available employee benefit programs based on competitive compensation package practices. - Utilization of a performance-based, cash incentive plan. - Inclusion of equity opportunities that create long term incentives based upon increases in shareholder return.
+- - Establishment of base salary levels and participation in generally available employee benefit programs based on competitive compensation package practices. - - Utilization of a performance-based, cash incentive plan. - - Inclusion of equity opportunities that create long-term incentives based upon increases in shareholder return.

-The Company had a cash incentive plan during 2000 that provided for bonus awards to be made to the executive officers (other than the CEO) and other members of senior management subject to an aggregate budget for all awards under the plan.
-The plan established a minimum level of operating income to be achieved by the Company for the year 2000 before any payments would be made under the plan.
+The Company had a cash incentive plan during 2001 that provided for bonus awards to be made to the executive officers (other than the CEO) and other members of senior management subject to an aggregate budget for all awards under the plan.
+The plan established a minimum level of operating income to be achieved by the Company for the year 2001 before any payments would be made under the plan.
 The plan also allowed upward adjustments in awards to be made if the minimum operating income target was exceeded.
 In addition, the plan provides for the CEO to determine individual bonus award amounts pursuant to his judgment of each participant's personal contributions to the Company's performance for the year, subject to the approval of the Committee of awards to executive officers.
-The Company's operating income for 2000 exceeded the threshold performance established under the plan.
-Accordingly, awards were made to individual executive officers consistent with the plan's provisions regarding the Company's performance and the personal contributions of each executive officer.
-The total of all payments under the plan were within the budget approved previously by the Compensation Committee.
+The Company's operating income for 2001 fell short of the threshold performance established under the plan.
+Accordingly, no bonus awards were granted.